sdm4fzi/aas2openapi/README.md

     uvicorn.run(app)

 ```

+You can access now the documentation of the REST API with swagger at `http://localhost:8000/docs` and the graphql endpoint at  `http://localhost:8000/graphql`.

 Besides loading the data models from instances,  we can also generate it directly from its python type, from a JSON-object or from an AAS.
 To do so, simply replace the `load_pydantic_model_instances` method with `load_pydantic_models` to load from types or `load_aas_objectstore` to load from an AAS object store or `load_json_models` to load from serialized JSON-objects: